Internal · Instructor Reference

 • Practical-test recommendation endorsement from an authorized CFI (§61.39, §61.107)

-Verify §61.109(f) experience requirements against the current FAR — there are two distinct paths (the 10-hour glider path and the 40-hour airplane + 3-hour glider path).
-Ground-launch substitutions for aerotow apply at defined rates.
+Verify §61.109(f) experience requirements against the current FAR, there are two distinct paths (the 10-hour glider path and the 40-hour airplane + 3-hour glider path). §61.109(f) does not distinguish launch methods; each launch method used as PIC needs its own training and endorsement per §61.31(j).

 • Positive aircraft control